 Cricut Closes the Door to Third-Party Outlines and Fonts - You've noticed that I used past tense a lot in the previous section.
 That's because there was a "reset" in 2011.
 Back at ProvoCraft's marketing division, they couldn't help noticing that scrapbooking fan sites were filling up with free downloadable .svg outlines.
 Cricut owners who had installed Sure Cuts-A-Lot or Make-the-Cut were downloading and cutting out thousands of outlines and fonts without buying more cartridges.
 This was bad news to people whose business plan depended on users paying $30-$50 a typeface.

 So lawsuits happened.
-By the time the software companies had settled with ProvoCraft in court, it was apparent that Cricut would never again allow those particular floodgates to be reopened.
+By the time the software companies had settled with ProvoCraft in court, it was impossible to buy software that supported Cricuts.

 A modeler, designer, or putz house builder who wants to get the minimum use out of any computer/craftcutter setup will need:

 About Vector Graphic Software - If you want to get maximum use, consider acquiring a vector graphic software package that exports files your cutter software program can read.
-For example, Sure Cuts-A-Lot and several other programs read .svg files, a kind of vector graphic interchange format.
+For example, Sure Cuts-A-Lot and Design Space can import .svg files, a kind of vector graphic interchange format.

 I use CorelDraw X.5 on my PC.
 It exports .svg files, but CorelDraw hasn't always supported them.
 So if you come across an older version you can afford, try to make certain that it's legal and that it's not too old.
 At the "shareware" end of the scale, I'm told that Inkscape and DrawPlus will both create nice vector graphic files that can be saved as "plain" .svg files (a format that most craftcutters and modern signcutters can read).